f3rmion/f3rmion.github.io/_posts/2024-02-21-using-kallisto-as-package.md

-## Calculate efficient quantum-chemical features
+## Efficiently calculate quantum-chemical features

 In this blog post, I'd like to describe how you can make use of `kallisto` as a Python package for the efficient calculation of quantum-chemical features.
 Theoretical bits about kallisto are documented in its [GitBook](https://ehjc.gitbook.io/kallisto/) where we mostly describe its application as a command-line interface (CLI).